grahamwhaley/runtime/docs/architecture/architecture.md

 and memory footprint.
 The `hyperstart` execution unit is the pod.
 A `hyperstart` pod is a container sandbox defined by a set of namespaces (UTS, PID, mount and IPC).
-Although a pod can hold several containers, `cc-oci-runtime` always runs a single container per pod.
+Although a pod can hold several containers, `cc-runtime` always runs a single container per pod.

 `Hyperstart` sends and receives [specific commands](https://github.com/hyperhq/hyperstart/blob/master/src/api.h) over a control serial interface for controlling and managing pods and containers.
-For example, `cc-oci-runtime` will send the following `hyperstart` commands sequence when starting a container:
+For example, `cc-runtime` will send the following `hyperstart` commands sequence when starting a container:

 * `STARTPOD` creates a Pod sandbox and takes a `Pod` structure as its argument:
 ```Go